Newsteinwell/Newsteinwell.github.io/_posts/2018-01-03-before-retrain.markdown

 ### faster_rcnn + resnet50 + coco

-Faster_Rcnn is one of my favorite model in computer vision, and I will try to explain the details about this model in the future post.
+Faster_Rcnn is one of my favorite model in `Computer Vision`, and I will try to explain the details about this model in the future post.

 <img align="center" width="600" height="430" src="/assets/image/before_train/faster_resnet_coco/image1.png">
 <img align="center" width="600" height="450" src="/assets/image/before_train/faster_resnet_coco/image2.png">
 <img align="center" width="600" height="400" src="/assets/image/before_train/faster_resnet_coco/image3.png">

-This model give a better result than ssd.
-But still not that good.
+This model detect more things than ssd model, but still not that good (the leaf of `Water Lily` is detected as `cake`, yep, it looks like cake according to the shape).
 And the time is:

 1.438657617568969727e+01 s